-Gain or loss on the units is subject to a capped return and partial downside protection.
+Return on the units is subject to a capped return and downside protection.
 The maximum gain or loss for units purchased at their Inception Value and held for the life of the trust is based on the value of the Reference Asset, and subject to the Maximum Amount per Unit.
-If the value of the Reference Asset increases more than approximately 22.58% over the Initial Reference Value as of the Options Expiration Date, the amount per unit will be capped at the Maximum Amount per Unit and their performance will be less than any performance of the Reference Asset of greater than 22.58%.
-Because the Maximum Loss is designed to protect only against Reference Asset declines relative to the Initial Reference Value over the life of the trust of 5% or more, unitholders may experience significant losses on their investment and potentially as much as 5% of their investment, if the value of the Reference Asset declines.
+If the value of the Reference Asset increases more than approximately 14.02% over the Initial Reference Value as of the Options Expiration Date, the amount per unit will be capped at the Maximum Amount per Unit and their performance will be less than any performance of the Reference Asset of greater than 14.02%.
+If the value of the Reference Asset declines, unitholders will be protected due to the Maximum Loss of 0%, but that protection will be decreased by the trust's fees and expenses.
 Due to trust fees and expenses, at the Maturity Date the value of the units, and the effect of the Capped Return, will be reduced, and the Maximum Loss per Unit will be subject to increase.
 See "Principal Investment Strategy-Hypothetical Performance Return Examples."
 You may realize a gain or loss that is higher or lower than the intended gains or losses as a result of redeeming units prior to the Maturity Date, if Options are otherwise terminated by the trust prior to expiration due to redemptions or otherwise, if the trust is unable to maintain the proportional relationship of the Options based on the number of Option contracts in the trust's portfolio, if a Corporate Action occurs with respect to the Reference Asset or because of increases in potential tax-related expenses and other expenses of the trust.

 Investors who purchase units at a price that is above the Inception Value will be subject to, on the Maturity Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit which can be greater than the Maximum Loss.
-The trust's ability to provide Equal Upside, the Capped Return at the Maximum Amount per Unit and the partial downside protection through the Maximum Loss is dependent on unitholders purchasing units at a price equal to their Inception Value and holding them until the Maturity Date.
+The trust's ability to provide Equal Upside, the Capped Return at the Maximum Amount per Unit and the downside protection (the Maximum Loss of 0%) is dependent on unitholders purchasing units at a price equal to their Inception Value and holding them until the Maturity Date.
 The return on units purchased at a price that is higher than the Inception Value will be less than for units purchased at the Inception Value.
-For example, if units are purchased at a price of \$10.80 per unit, and the Reference Asset increases relative to the Initial Reference Value by 50% on the Options Expiration Date, the return on the purchased units on the Maturity Date would be subject to the Capped Return and would equal approximately 13.50%, whereas such return would equal 22.58% if such units would have been bought at the Inception Value, in each case excluding the effect of the trust's fees and expenses.
-Conversely, if the Reference Asset decreases relative to the Initial Reference Value by 20% on the Maturity Date would equal approximately -12.04%, whereas such return would equal -5% if units would have been bought at the Inception Value, in each case excluding the effect of the trust's fees and expenses excluding the effect of the trust's fees and expenses conversely, if the Reference Asset decreases relative to the Initial Reference Value by 20% on the Options Expiration Date, the return on the purchased units on the purchased units on the Maturity Date would equal approximately -12.04%, whereas such return would equal -5% if units would have been bought at the Inception Value, in each case excluding the effect of the trust's fees and expenses.
+For example, if units are purchased at a price of \$10.50 per unit, and the Reference Asset increases relative to the Initial Reference Value by 50% on the Options Expiration Date, the return on the purchased units on the Maturity Date would be subject to the Capped Return and would equal approximately 8.59%, whereas such return would equal 14.02% if such units would have been bought at the Inception Value, in each case excluding the effect of the trust's fees and expenses.
+If the value of the Reference Asset declines, unitholders will be protected due to the Maximum Loss of 0%, but that protection will be decreased by the trust's fees and expenses.
 Investors will have little or no return if they purchase units at or near the Capped Return.